libmanuk/OHMSObject/README.md

 <h2>omeka-plugin-OHMSObjectPlugin</h2>

-A plugin for Omeka that embeds an OHMS Object via URL paths in the OHMS Object field.
+A plugin for Omeka that embeds an OHMS Object via a URL in the OHMS Object field.

 <b>Usage Note</b>: